 What to do at meetings?

-Groups organise a whole range of activities: some member led and some that involve invited speakers.
-A number of groups organise one off special events or regular outings.
+Dystonia Society Support Groups organise a wide range of events and activities for group meetings: some are member-led actvities, some involve invited speakers and a number of groups organise one off special events or regular outings.

-Meetings do not need to be complicated – if time or volunteer resources are limited keep it simple.
-Book a local venue or arrange to meet in a local café or coffee shop and just meet for a chat and coffee.
+Meetings, activities and events do not need to be complicated – if time or volunteer resources are limited it is best to keep it simple.
+You could book a local venue or arrange to meet in a local café or coffee shop and just meet for a chat and coffee.

 If group members want more encourage them to get involved and help organise something different.
-If you have more time or volunteers then consider doing something else.
-This might include involving an outside speaker (medical, complimentary therapists) or be resourced from within the group (a quiz, raffle, creative art session) – find out what skills group members have and could use to develop an activity for the group.
+If you have more time or volunteers to organise things then consider doing something else.
+This might include involving an outside speaker (medical, complimentary therapists, other specialist speakers such as local history) or be resourced from within the group (a quiz, raffle, creative art session) – find out what skills group members have and could use to develop an activity for the group.

 Some ideas from other groups can be found here.